 While the natural beauty of its deserts and coastline are undeniable, unfortunately safety in the region is constantly in question.

-Like most parts of West Africa, the risk of an indiscriminate terrorist attack is high.
 Terrorists have been known to target areas frequented by foreigners, government buildings and any area that attracts locals and foreigners alike, including: clubs, restaurants, embassies, international schools, hotels, expatriate housing compounds, churches and other places of worship, shopping centres, outdoor recreation events, tourist areas and transport hubs or identifiably western interests, including businesses.